Census Tracts in Brazil

 Understanding Census Tracts in Brazil

-Census tracts are the smallest administrative division that present socioeconomic and demographic data.
+Census tracts are the smallest administrative areas for which socioeconomic and demographic data are available.
 Broadly speaking, census tracts are small areas that exhibit similar socioeconomic and demographic patterns.
-In another post I presented all of the Brazilian administrative and statistical subdivisions.
-Census tracts are small, usually much smaller than a neighborhood, but larger than a single block.
+In another post, I presented all of the Brazilian administrative and statistical subdivisions.

 Census tracts are the strata used by National Bureau of Statistics and Geography (IBGE) in their decennial Census.
-The shape of each census tract usually respects administrative borders, land barriers, public spaces (parks, beaches, etc.), and follows the shape of roads, highways, or city blocks.
+The shape of each census tract usually respects administrative borders, land barriers, public spaces (e.g. parks, beaches, etc.), and follows the shape of roads, highways, or city blocks.

 The map below shows the 2022 census tracts in Curitiba, a major city in the Southern part of Brazil.